If you are having problems with your Aloe Vera plant leaves bending — trust me, you are not the only one!

 2. The Lighting Conditions Are Off

 There’s nothing worse than when you’ve found a perfect spot in your house for this pretty indoor plant, but the lighting in that area is simply off!
-It can be either insufficient light, which leads to pale Aloe vera leaves, or too much direct sun, which leads to sunburn and red leaves.
+It can be either insufficient light, which leads to pale Aloe vera leaves, or too much direct sun, which leads to sunburnt Aloe with red leaves.

 That’s why it’s so important to provide your succulent plant with just enough light to keep it happy and healthy!